 ||Fines of up to EUR 10/20 million or 2/4% of annual worldwide turnover of the organization.

 Do these changes apply to my company?

 This law applies to the processing of personal data concerning individuals by:

 👉 federal agencies.

 It does not apply to the processing of personal data by individuals for exclusively personal use.

-The revised Swiss Federal Act on Data Protection (FADP) is scheduled to enter into force on January 1 2023.
-It is important that you get ready for the changes.
+The revised Swiss Federal Act on Data Protection (FADP) entered into force September 2023.

 👉 See our guide How to Prepare for the FADP to see what steps you can take today!